 This agreement is between the organisation or person(s) authorised to transfer and deposit digital resources (hereinafter ‘the Depositor’) and ARCHE – A Resource Centre for Humanities (hereinafter ‘the Repository’), which is run and represented by the Austrian Centre for Digital Humanities of the Austrian Academy of Sciences.
-The agreement concerns transfer, curation, archival, and dissemination of electronic resources serving research purposes described in the section ‘Description of Material’.
+The agreement concerns transfer, curation, archival, and dissemination of electronic resources described in the section ‘Description of Material’.

 Last Name, First Name:

 Austrian Centre for Digital Humanities (ACDH)

 Austrian Academy of Sciences

 Repository ID: string used as an internal identifier for the deposited resources.